thomasspitaler/website-starter-project/README.md

 - [Bulma](https://bulma.io/) CSS framework
 - [Font Awesome](https://fontawesome.com/) Icon Font

-The generated scaffold website is pretty basic but includes the following niceties:
+The generated scaffold website is pretty basic but includes the following goodies:

 - a simple site works out of the box, including example pages created from `.html` and `.md`
 - animated navbar that will turn transparent on the start page when fully scrolled up